oconnor663/jacko.io/posts/async_io.md

 This is already enough to get an async example working.
-We haven't solved the second problem yet, so it's going to busy loop and burn 100% CPU until it exits, but this lets us lay the groundwork before we get to the more complicated part.
+We haven't solved the second problem yet, so it's going to busy loop and burn 100% CPU until it quits, but this lets us lay the groundwork before we get to the more complicated part.
 Let's start with a couple of helper functions to create non-blocking listeners and streams:[^dns]